natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chieftain%20Marksman.md

 '''Pros:'''

 * Guns produce a great effect upon shell contact on target, requiring only one or two hits to down a plane
-* Can fire effectively at longer ranges than [[Falcon]] and has radar guidance on top of that
+* Can fire effectively at longer ranges than [[Falcon]] and has laser rangefinder with radar guidance on top of that
 * Compared to [[Gepard]] and [[Type 87]] has relatively easy time shooting down planes even without use of a sniper scope
 * Secondary belts and near-instant reload allows for safer rearms compared to the [[Falcon]] and the [[M163]] Vulcan
 * Has a stable radar system with full 360° target tracking - it rarely ever needs to be manually locked on
 * Unlike the latter [[ZA-35]], can lock-on and fight through some trees, at the cost of triggering radar warning systems
+* Due to how tall this SPAA is, the APDS belt can breach weak spots of some tanks which rely on angled armour in a downtier

 '''Cons:'''

-* Low mobility - it can't outrun most of its opponents and moving around the map at its rank can be a challenge in itself
+* Low mobility - it can't outrun most of its opponents and moving around the map at its rank can be a challenge in itself, eventually becomes obsolete because of this
 * LFP is a weak spot even for some light tanks, turret is lightly-armoured and is a big target for rockets and other explosives - keeping 1.3 km distance is crucial when fighting light tanks and other SPAA
 * Due to very tall profile it is an easy target, when compared to other SPAAs of the rank. it is hard to never show it to medium tanks or SPGs in order to avoid being destroyed by overpressure
 * The cannon's convergence makes the Marksman weaker in close combat, as it can only hit targets with one gun at short range